Property Management

 Property management is also entitled to financial accounting of the real estate or residential or commercial property.
 It ultimately aims to serve sustainable scalability to the property owners.

 Property Management is performed by a third-party professional property management company that serves the role of management of the physical property.
-The third-party management company takes care of the real estate property and does the monitoring, and takes accountable actions for its useful condition.
+The third-party management company takes care of the real estate property, monitors it, and takes accountable actions for its useful condition.

 Property owners who are engaged in Property Management Services coordinate with a third-party professional company and pay for their renting properties and their good condition.
 In addition, the company handles new tenant inquiries, advertises the rental property, re-checks applicants’ information, selects suitable applicants, drafts lease agreements, and collects tenants’ rental income.